 Late-night noshing

 Fox on John, a three-minute walk from TIFF Lightbox, goes beyond standard pub fare: tandoori chicken skewers, truffle honey ricotta and pomegranate crostini.
 Lively pub ambiance.
-Open late, so it’s ideal for the post-Midnight Madness crowd.
+Open late, making it ideal for post-event meals.

 Wear your best black

 Vela pays homage to the grand hotel lobby bar in a west-end heritage building.
-If you’re looking for a taste of the TIFF nightlife scene—but a little outside the Entertainment District—this is it.
+If you’re looking for an indulgent evening, but a little outside the Entertainment District, this is it.
 Dinner menu highlights: caviar-fried oysters, beef carpaccio, octopus, miso eggplant.

 MICHELIN-starred dining